R-Suresh/Emotion-Aware-SYstem-EASY-/README.md

 11. HappySongs1_features.csv and HappySongs2_features.csv have a common 'Saiyan...' song entry, pls remove before merging, also the ' charecter causes pandas.read_csv() to have decoding problems, so change such names if possible
 12. SadSongs_features.csv has the features extracted for sad songs
 13. MotivationSongs_features.csv and CalmSongs.csv have only names of tracks, features still have to be extracted
+1. Create a bigger data corpus to train all 3 components, especially for the image classifier give a lot of low res and low light photos that are typically seen in real world deployment
+4. Make a web app for easy deployment on all platforms - cuurently have to run two different files (one to capture image, other to deliver services)

 All Copy rights of Music belong to owners